 There are free tools and online services that will perform an automated test of a single web page or even entire sites.
-The tools can be browser plugins, standalone desktop applications, self-hosted services, free online services and commercial (paid) automated testing.
+The tools can be browser plugins, standalone desktop applications, self-hosted services, free online services

 Our favorite automated tools are:

 - tenon.io - Tenon is SaaS that can perform on demand searches through the browser or an API.
 Pricing depends on the number of API requests (scans) that you need to perform.
 It is extremely well documented and can easily be incorporated into SAM, BrandExtract's CMS.

 - AATT (Automated Accessibility Testing Tool) by Paypal - AATT is a node.js application that runs as a service.
 It can scan single pages or entire sites, and can be configured so that it can access non-public (password protected) web pages.
 Scan requests can be submitted via an API with responses returned in an easily parsed JSON format.
 AATT is also easily integrated with SAM.